em0ney/meteor-amcharts/README.md

 ## Overview

-This is a meteorite package of the [AmCharts](http://www.amcharts.com/) free version for meteor projects.
+This is a meteor package of the [AmCharts](http://www.amcharts.com/) free version for meteor projects.

 ## Installation

 Install by typing `meteor add em0ney:amcharts`

+This version replaces 'mrt:amcharts'

 ## Usage